Turning lemons into ... a tattoo?

 That generosity “is what I love about Venice,” Jones said.

-And it helped put the Applebee’s restaurants in the district over $5,000, triggering a promise by the district manager to wear a lemon suit in each of them.
+And it helped put the Applebee’s restaurants in the district at more than $5,000, triggering a promise by the district manager to wear a lemon suit in each of them.

 Getting ‘customized’